EV Tax in Nepal Remains Same for 2082/2083 [Updated]

 3. Custom Duty

 GoN imposes customs duty on every good imported into the country.
 It is designed to protect domestic industries or reduce the import of those items.
 Custom duty on EVs also depends on the type and capacity of the EV.
+In Nepal's context the customs duty on EVs has seen a rise in the last 4 years for all types and capacities of EVs.

 4. Excise Duty